Msmastr74/Bogobot/AI.md

 When `ai.multipart_responses` is disabled, Bogobot falls back to legacy hidden assistant XML tags for memory changes in normal text replies.

 With `ai.multipart_responses` enabled, Bogobot exposes a native `dont_respond` tool.
-The model can call it by itself or alongside normal assistant text and other tool calls.
-If normal assistant text is included with `dont_respond`, that text is recorded in history but not displayed in Discord.
+The model can call it by itself or alongside visible response text and other tool calls.
+If visible response text is included with `dont_respond`, that text is recorded in history but not displayed in Discord.
 Inline assistant XML controls are disabled in multipart mode and are treated as normal text.

+When `response_as_tool` is also enabled, visible text paired with `dont_respond` must be supplied through `respond`; that response text is recorded but not sent to Discord.

 When `ai.multipart_responses` is disabled, the model can include `<{ASSISTANT_TAG}:dont_respond />` to suppress the visible Discord reply while still leaving the turn in history.